MAYZGitHub/mayz-contracts/README.md

 - Provides real-time updates for fair valuations and swaps
 - Integrates with smart contracts for on-chain price verification

-For more information, refer to the Oracle Documentation [TODO]
+For more information, refer to the Oracle documentation [TODO]

 ## Development Roadmap